PET-CT for Dose Reduced Radiotherapy in HPV-positive Oral Cancer - Clinical Trial

 What is Involved?

--Get either a reduced dose or a standard dose of radiation based on your second PET-CT results
+• You will get either a reduced dose or a standard dose of radiation based on your second PET-CT scan results

 Everyone in the study will:

-This study is also available to patients at Duke Raleigh Hospital with eConsent; the 2 PET scans must be done at Duke Cancer Center in Durham, NC and the rest of your standard medical care will be with your regular doctor at Duke Raleigh Hospital.
+This study is also available to patients at Duke Raleigh Hospital with eConsent.
+The 2 PET scans must be done at Duke Cancer Center in Durham, and the rest of your standard medical care will be with your regular doctor at Duke Raleigh Hospital.

 Study Details